About ALAA

 As set forth in Article III: Principles and Purposes of our local Bylaws, the mission of our union is:

-To advance the economic, social, political, and cultural interests of our members;
+To advance the economic, social, political, and cultural interests of our members, including improved working conditions, treatment, wages, benefits, and professional standing of members;